+Today, I’m going to show you how to make a bucket light for camping.
 Bucket lights are such a fun way to light up the summer nights.
 I made this light for our camping trip last week and it was a hit!
 Everyone loved it!
-Best of all, this project is EASY!
-You just need a few supplies and your Cricut or Silhouette machine!
+Best of all, this project is EASY, you just need a few easy to find supplies.
+If you want to customize your bucket light with a vinyl design, you’ll need a Cricut or Silhouette machine!
 Read on for all the details.

 HERE’S WHAT YOU NEED